katiana22/surrogate-overparameterization/README.md

 ## Datasets

 Datasets can be provided upon request.
+Alternatively, the [py-pde](https://github.com/zwicker-group/py-pde) package can be used for the generation of data.

 ## Clone